a10networks/a10-octavia/README.md

 default_provider_driver = a10
 ```

-## STEP4: Add an Octavia config file
+## STEP 4: Add A10-Octavia config file
-Create an `a10-octavia.conf` file at /etc/a10/ location with following paramaters:
+Create a `a10-octavia.conf` file at /etc/a10/ location with following paramaters.

 ```shell